 Saw – Electric saws work faster but an old school handsaw will work just as well.

-Wood – (3) 2x4x10 – This will make 11 layer.
-You can add more courses for an added challenge in playing Giant Jenga.
+Wood – (3) 2x4x10 – This will make 11 layers.
+You can add more layers for an added challenge in playing Giant Jenga.
+It is a giant game after all…make it as giant as you want!

 Spray Paint – You can use any type of paint but spray paint will dry quickly and be water resistant in case your DIY Giant Jenga is going to be living outdoors.